Rule number one: no legal-talk here.

 We are experts in design.
 You have engaged us on behalf of our expertise, and acknowledge that we are more suitable to make decisions related to said expertise.

 We are your independent partner, and our relationship with you is not the same as the one you have with your employees.

 It's important to note that we can never care about your company or product as much as you do, and it would be wrong to ask this of us, or assume that we do.
 We do however deeply empathize with your users in order to make the best possible design decisions while doing our work.

-You will always be asked for feedback on the work we do for you, and this feedback should be free of personal opinions.
+You will often be prompted for feedback on the work we do, and we expect that this feedback should be free of personal opinions and biases.
 It will be expected of you to have a valid counter-argument for every change request you raise.